Voldemalort/token-factions/README.md

 ### Enable/Disable the faction on the single token on the canvas

-You can enable/disable the faction style for single token with a new hud button
+- Left click: You can enable/disable the faction style for single token with a new hud button
+- Right click: Open a dialog for customize the border color

 ![img7](./docs/custom-picker-color-token.gif)